sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - Added additional CDDL sockets for resource collection entries providing for additional extension points to address future SWID/CoSWID extensions.
 - Updated section on extension points to address new CDDL sockets and to reference the new IANA registry for items.
 - Removed unused references and added new references to address placeholder comments.
+- Added table with semantics for the link ownership item.
+- Clarified language, made term use more consistent, fixed references, and replacing lowercase RFC2119 keywords.

 Changes from version 02 to version 03: